Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 The Belfry Tower is located at the heart of the city square.
 It graces the Bruges skyline, making it visible virtually anywhere in the city.

-This is one of the best places to visit in Bruges so whatever you do, do not skip this off your Bruges one-day itinerary.
+This is one of the best places to visit in Bruges so whatever you do make sure you visit this spot during your 24 hours in Bruges.

 Stop 4 – Explore Burg Square

 Here you will find the Basilica of the Holy Blood.
-This church dates back to the 12th century and houses a relic of the Holy Blood.
+This church dates back to the 12th century and houses one of the city’s most famous relics, The Holy Blood.
+This is believed to be a fragment of the blood of Jesus Christ.
+Inside you can admire not just the relic, but also the Basilica’s beautiful ornate interior.

-You can also find Liberty Palace, a luxurious building dating back to the 17th century.
+At Burg Square, you can also find Liberty Palace, a luxurious building dating back to the 17th century that once served as the city’s civil courthouse.

 Stop 5 – Walk through the cobbled streets to Sint Anne’s Quarter